Larry Ralston: Arrest and trial

-On September 24, 1977, three teenage girls reported being abducted by a man, who later drove them to a rural area and raped them.
-The area where the girls were raped was about 4 miles away from where the body of a young woman was found, and police, who were now probing the murders of 12 women in the area, knew that the perpetrator was a local.
-On November 15, 1977, Ralston was arrested as a suspect in the rapes after they identified him as the man who attacked them.
+On September 24, 1977, three teenage girls reported being abducted by a man who drove them to a rural area and raped them.
+The area where the girls were raped was about 4 miles away from where the body of a young woman was found, and police, who were now probing the murders of 12 women in the area, guessed that the perpetrator was a local.
+On November 15, 1977, Ralston was arrested as a suspect in the rapes.
 Later that November, Ralston was charged with the murders based upon the discovery of his name in McCrobie's address book.
 He pleaded innocent during his arraignment.

 The trial of Larry Ralston in Elaina Bear's murder began in April 1978.
 The jury was composed of six men and six women.
 Though some jurors said the defense put on a good case, they were ultimately swayed by Ralston's confession.
 On May 4, 1978, after more than seven hours of deliberation, the jury found Ralston guilty of killing Elaina Bear, and just over a month later, he was sentenced to death, with a scheduled execution date set for October 31, 1978.
 On July 6, 1978, Ralston was convicted of killing Diane McCrobie and was sentenced to life imprisonment.
 On July 26, his original death sentence was commuted to life imprisonment after the U.S. Supreme Court ruled that Ohio's death penalty was unconstitutional.
 On August 2, Ralston was convicted of killing Linda Harmon and was given a life sentence.
 On August 24, he was convicted of killing Nancy Grigsby and was given another life sentence.
 Finally, on September 25, Ralston pleaded guilty to two counts of rape, on the basis of which a month later he was sentenced to two concurrent 7-to-25-year terms.